josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🧨_we_are_already_paying_the_cost.md

 # 🧨 We Are Already Paying the Cost
-**First created:** 2025-12-20 | **Last updated:** 2025-12-20
+**First created:** 2025-12-20 | **Last updated:** 2025-12-23
-*Why avoiding accountability does not save money, stability, or lives — it defers and multiplies the bill*
+*Why avoiding accountability does not save money, stability, or lives — it defers and multiplies the bill.*

 ---